Tommy Norment: Background

-Norment is an adjunct professor of law at William and Mary Law School.
+Parallel to his burgeoning legal career, Tommy was actively involved in local volunteer work through the College of William and Mary.
+He remains committed to giving back to his community and fostering a sense of responsibility towards the greater good.
+Norment served as an adjunct professor of law at William and Mary Law School.
 He served as on-campus attorney, and counselor and attorney to the president of William and Mary.